 President & CEO

-Devin C. Hartman is the president & CEO of the Electricity Consumers Resource Council (ELCON).
+Travis Fisher is the President & CEO of the Electricity Consumers Resource Council (ELCON).
 ELCON is a Washington, DC-based national association representing large industrial consumers of electricity.
 ELCON’s multi-national member companies own and operate major manufacturing facilities throughout the United States and in all foreign markets.
 They produce a wide range of products from virtually every segment of the manufacturing community.
 Many ELCON members also cogenerate steam/thermal energy and electricity.

 Vice President, Government & Public Affairs